 To experience the best time in Banff National Park in winter, it is important to pack appropriately.
 Here is the packing list for Banff Christmas Season in Winter

 - Outerwear – Wear/carry warm outerwear like wool coats or down-filled jackets.
 Keep in mind Banff and Lake Louise get really windy, so I would say stick to a warm jacket with tight cuffs and a high collar.
 You can carry a wool coat for dining, or any indoor events.
 Early November you can get away with a wool coat, provided you are layering well, but from mid-November onwards, it is super icy cold especially if you are planning a lot of time outdoors!

 - Snow Pants – Buy my favorite pair one

 - Thermals or Long Johns – Super important to layer.
 Wear thermals or long johns as a base layer for outdoor events

 - Mid-Layer – Wear a warm vest, cardigan, or light jacket, whichever fits for a mid-layer.
 I prefer wearing a Merino wool cardigan as a mid-layer (it is lightweight and super warm).
 Salil prefers a light fleece jacket as a mid-layer.
 So wear what’s comfortable for you and keeps you warm!

 - Warm Hat or Torque – Wear bright-colored torques for a nice pop of color in your Banff winter photos

 - Warm Socks – Check out my favorite pair here

-- Snow boots – Wear snow boots with strong threading for better traction on snowy grounds.
-Here is my favorite from Sorell
+- Snow Boots – Wear snow boots with strong threading for better traction on snowy grounds.
+Here is my favorite from KEEN

 - Gloves – You will need a pair of warm, thick pairs of gloves.
 Get yours here